The Unexpected Vocal Changes Accompanying Weight Loss: Dr. Gupta Explains

 Do Both Men & Women Experience Voice Changing Throughout Weight Loss?

-For those questioning, does your voice change when you lose weight whether you’re a man or woman, interestingly both male and females can experience this phenomenon but it’s unclear why only some people notice this difference.
+For those questioning, does your voice change after weight loss whether you’re a man or woman, interestingly both male and females can experience this phenomenon but it’s unclear why only some people notice this difference.

 It seems like the more weight gained or lost, the more drastic the vocal change would be; however, some people may lose 200 pounds and notice no voice variation while someone else may lose 30 pounds and notice a change in vocal pitch or power.
 This could be due to varying factors listed above that we outlined from Dr. Gupta, but all in all it seems that losing weight may deepen voice in men and restore a higher pitch in women.